Is Coconut a Nut or not?

-If you are allergic to nuts, should you avoid eating coconuts?
+If you’re allergic to nuts, should you avoid eating coconuts?
 Good question–and it turns out that the answer is pretty interesting!

 But this does need to be asked.

-The main reason I am asking “Are Coconuts Nuts?” is that my oldest has tree nut allergies, so it's important for me to keep on top of food allergy information, but there's another reason that spurred me on to research this issue now.
+The main reason I’m digging into “Are Coconuts Nuts?” is that my oldest has tree nut allergies, so it’s important for me to keep on top of food allergy information, but there’s another reason that spurred me on to dig into this issue now.

 About a month ago, I received a comment on my Homemade Protein Bars post.
 In the post, I mentioned that if one wanted to make the recipe nut-free, one could substitute in either seeds or coconut for the nuts.

-This suggested substitution incited the ire of a reader who accused me of putting my readers' health in danger for making such a suggestion because, she said that COCONUT IS A NUT.
+Due to that, a woman commented and accused me of putting my readers’ health in danger for making such a suggestion because COCONUT IS A NUT.

 Anyhow, drama aside–was she right?
 Is Coconut a Nut?

-Why Did I Suggest Coconut as a Nut Substitute?
+Why I Suggested Coconut as a Nut Substitute

 Since coconut and coconut butter can be good substitutes for nuts and nut butter, I was trying to make the recipe helpful for those who either have allergies to nuts or are on the AIP (autoimmune paleo) diet.